nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 level, you can add/configure different flashcards (under a topic & subject).
 Continue reading to learn more about the features in each level.

-> 📝️️  **_NOTE:_** The format of the command, an example of usage, and a sample output will be presented in `grey boxes`
+> 📝️️  **_NOTE:_** The format of the command, an example of usage, and an expected output will be presented in `grey boxes`
 > for each feature that involves the use of a command.

 ### 3.1 Main Level Features <a name="main-level"></a>

+Main level features can only be used when the user is currently viewing the main section of the program.
+On this level, users are able to add and delete subjects in a subject list.
+Users are also able to access the subjects in the subject list.
+For more details on subjects, see section <a href =#subject-level>3.2 Subject Level Features </a>
+This section describes the usage of commands that can be used to add, delete and list subjects.

 #### 3.1.1 Displaying all the available commands: `help`

 Displays all available commands on the main level.

 Format: `help`

-- Use this command whenever you get confused or need help to navigate the application
+- Use this command whenever you get confused or need help to navigate the application.
-- The appplication will print a list of all the functions available to you at the current level(main) on the command line
+- The application will print a list of all the functions available to you at the current level(main) on the command line.

 Example of usage:
 ```
 help
 ```

-Output:
+Expected output:
 ```
 ________________________________________________________________________________________________________________________
 help:          shows the list of commands available at the main level